How to Grow Brussels Sprouts

 How to Plant Brussels Sprouts

 Sow seeds one-fourth to one-half inch deep, 4 inches apart in rows or in raised beds.
 It takes seeds up to a week to sprout.
 Thin seedlings to 1-2 foot spacing after they have two sets of leaves.
-You can also plant seedlings into the garden 18 to 24 inches apart.
+When planting Bonnie Plants®, space them 18 to 24 inches apart in the garden.
 Water thoroughly after planting, then add 2-3 inches of mulch around the base of each plant to help the soil retain moisture and keep weeds down by blocking access to the sun.

 It is not necessary to stake Brussels sprouts at the time of planting.
 If you find that maturing plants are getting top-heavy and prone to flopping over, stake each plant individually with a thick bamboo stake, wooden stake, or piece of rebar and a loose piece of twine.